kevin3314/gcn_ppi/README.md

 | Text + Protein graph | 92.3 |

 ## Requirements
 Dependency is maintained by poetry.
-Some dependencies (ones related to pytorch-geometric), however, can not installed via poetry and thus need to be installed manually.
+Some dependencies (ones related to pytorch-geometric), however, can not be installed via poetry and need to be installed manually.
 Please follow [instructions](https://github.com/pyg-team/pytorch_geometric#installation).
 We used libraries compatible with pytorch 1.10.0.
 ```console